jasdumas/nasa-datanauts/meteorite-landings.md

 Insights
 --------

--   Dominate areas where meteorites were found are: Australia, USA, and Antarctica
+-   Dominant areas where meteorites were found are: Australia, USA, and Antarctica

 Resources